4 Ways to Make Your Clinic Stand Out

 It can only benefit you and your team to really get to know your candidates during the interview.
 Having a team that works well together is priceless.

 Another great way to develop your clinic is to invest in new equipment.
-Upgrading your clinic with technology-driven rehabilitation equipment can facilitate your new service offerings, help retain patients, and in many cases allows you to bill for higher-paying CPT codes!
+Upgrading your clinic with objective, technology-driven rehabilitation equipment can facilitate your new service offerings, help retain patients, and in many cases, allows you to bill for higher-paying CPT codes.

-For example, with the CPT update from Congress, reimbursement for CPT code 97530 Therapeutic Activity increased by 16% for 2018.
+For example, with the 2018 CPT update from Congress, reimbursement for CPT code 97530 Therapeutic Activity increased by 16%.
 CPT code 97530 only applies to functional activity, not isolated strengthening or range of motion.

 According to this update, Medicare pays an average of $10.30 per unit more for 97530 Therapeutic Activity than for 97110 Therapeutic Exercise.
 CPT code 97110 Therapeutic Exercise applies to non-functional exercises like free weights.